nyoshimizu/nyoshimizu.github.io/_posts/2018-07-12-Ctypes-Tutorial.md

 myDLL.sum.argtypes = [c.byref(c.c_int)]
 ```

 Similarly, the function call must now pass a pointer to an integer.
-Suppose our asdfPython number we want to increment by three is pythonC.
+Suppose our Python number we want to increment by three is pythonC.
 Then the function would be called by:

 ```python
 myDLL.sum(c.byref(c.cint(pythonC)))